cosmosssssss/IMGD-5100_FinalProject/README.md

 ```
 ## 5. Different between a-maker and a-marker-camera
 Using a-marker, all staffs will disappear if the marker disappear or cannot be detected clearly.
 But using a-marker-camera, all things will stay on the screen as long as the marker was detected once which means it is more "stable" than using a-marker.
 But when using a-marker-camera, I cannot play a video or a music.
 And this will be my future work：Playing video when using a-marker-camera.
+# Evaluation
+By opening the link I send and then scanning the "Hiro" marker, people could see my AR project with their phone or computer.
+After the first show, I changed playing background music to playing video.
+It turns out people prefer video playback, which seems more intuitive.
+And for more fun, I tried to add more animation and explore the particle effects.
 # Project Link
 https://colossal-profuse-behavior.glitch.me
 Try my project by showing a "Hiro" marker in front of the camera.